Rutland Weekend Television: A typical episode

-The episode begins with the announcer, usually with something going wrong or with something out of the ordinary, from announcements catching fire to open auditions for the announcer itself.
-Occasionally the announcement was sung, or performed by more than one person.
-In one episode, the announcements are performed by "The Ricochet Brothers" (spelled Ricochet, but pronounced Rick-ot-chet) who begin the episode as a pair, and expand to a full cast, each group speaking the announcement in unison.
+The episode begins with the in-vision announcer, usually with something going wrong or with something unusual, from announcements catching fire to open auditions for the announcer itself.
+Occasionally the announcement was sung or performed by more than one person.
+In one episode, the announcements are performed by "The Ricochet Brothers" (spelled Ricochet but pronounced Rick-ot-chet) who begin the episode as a pair, and expand to a full cast, each group speaking the announcement in unison.

 The role of the announcer was to announce the "programmes" (typically sketches) – many programmes would lead into, or announce, one of many songs and accompanying strange vignettes by Neil Innes.
-Innes recalled that the cheaper-looking sets added to the show; "It was sometimes a problem but that was in fact the whole raison d’etre of the programme.
+Innes recalled that the cheaper-looking sets added to the show; "It was sometimes a problem but that was in fact the whole raison d'etre of the programme.
 It was such a cheap budget programme that it worked in our favour.
-You could actually show how cheap and cheerful it was because it was 'Rutland Weekend Television'.
+You could actually show how cheap and cheerful it was because it was Rutland Weekend Television.
 It was made in a studio at the BBC called Presentation B, which is where they do the weather from."